 A website with comprehensive, noncommercial information to help inform your financial decisions

 Financial literacy is an essential life skill in the 21st century.
 This is especially important for current college students who will have more financial choices and opportunities than any generation before.
-The National Endowment for Financial Education (NEFE) is responding to this challenge by offering college students and recent graduates a website containing comprehensive, noncommercial information to help inform your financial decisions.
+The Higher Education Financial Wellness Alliance (HEFWA) is responding to this challenge by offering college students and recent graduates a website containing comprehensive, noncommercial information to help inform your financial decisions.

 CashCourse is a self-guided interactive website devoted to helping students.
 Please create a free account using your UT email account.
 Once you log in, go to Financial Tools for a number of resources and tools about money management topics.

 Here are few topics you may find interesting:

 - Learn how to develop an effective and realistic budget.
 Access tools, tips, and tricks to help you better manage spending during school and beyond.
 Includes a downloadable budget spreadsheet to help during school and beyond.

 - Review the terms of your student loans and plan ahead for repayment and possible loan forgiveness scenarios.
 Learn how your loans fit into your larger financial portfolio.
 Includes links to student loan calculators that can help you estimate your monthly payments after graduation.

 - If you ever want to buy a house or a car, or make any other large purchase, chances are you will need good credit.
 Learn about the basics of developing good credit, how to repair bad credit, and what you can do to track your credit history.